 - Chief Executive Officer

-Ms. Meyrowitz has been Chief Executive Officer of TJX since January 2007, a Director since September 2006 and also served as President from October 2005 to January 2011.
+Ms. Meyrowitz has been Chairman of the Board of TJX since June 2015 and Chief Executive Officer of TJX since January 2007.
+She has been a Director since September 2006 and also served as President from October 2005 to January 2011.
 She served as Senior Executive Vice President of TJX from 2004 until January 2005, Executive Vice President of TJX from 2001 to 2004 and President of The Marmaxx Group from 2001 to January 2005.
 From January 2005 until October 2005, she was employed in an advisory role for TJX and consulted for Berkshire Partners LLC, a private equity firm.
 From 1987 to 2001, she held various senior management positions with Marmaxx and with Chadwick’s of Boston and Hit or Miss, former divisions of TJX.
 Ms. Meyrowitz is also a director of Staples, Inc.